Code-Institute-Submissions/Room-Mode-Calculator/README.md

 On pressing the question mark at the top of the screen a basic explanation of room modes is given

 ### Features to be implemented
-* Add button to revert to fulll room view from axis view.
+* Add button to revert to full room view from axis view.
 * Functionality to select harmonics for room nodes in addition to fundamental frequency with corresponding wave display and node/antinode readout in axis focus view.
 * Add dimension labels to axes when the full room is viewed.
 * Add volume control.
 * Improved visual aesthetics and animation.
+* Timeout of audio after a set period of time.

 ## Technologies used
 * HTML https://www.w3.org/html/